Lab 10: Accessibility

 Step 3.2: Use hover and focus styles that reinforce interaction

-Your CSS already fades out non-selected paths when one is hovered or focused, which is great!
+Your CSS already fades out non-selected bars when one is hovered or focused, which is great!

-To make keyboard focus clearer, ensure the selected or focused slice is highlighted in a visible way.
+To make keyboard focus clearer, ensure the selected or focused bar is highlighted in a visible way.

 In your <style> section: